 Free Application for Federal Student Aid (FAFSA): a free application required to apply for any federal education financial aid programs.
 It is used to determine the expected family contribution and eligibility for all grants, loans, scholarships and work-study funding to cover school-related expenses.
 Fill out the application online and submit yearly by the March 2 deadline.

-grant: money that does not have to be paid back and is usually based on financial need; the TEACH Grant is one exception to the rule — it must be repaid if the teaching service requirements are not met.
+Grant: Gift aid awarded to the student that does not need to be repaid.
+Grants are typically based on financial need.
+The TEACH Grant is one exception to the rule — it must be repaid if the teaching service requirements are not met.

-independent: for FAFSA purposes, an independent student is at least one of the following: 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.
+Independent: for FAFSA and CADAA purposes, an independent student is at least one of the following: 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.

 Master Promissory Note (MPN): a legal document that must be signed the first time a student borrows funds through the Direct Loan program at Northridge.
 It is your legal promise to repay all the funds you may receive.
 In most cases, the document only needs to be signed once.

 MBA student: A student officially admitted to the Masters of Business Administration.